-Gun owners, especially those of us who carry firearms for self-defense, can take some comfort in the confirmation of a Supreme Court Justice who appears to be a staunch believer in the actual meaning of the Constitution.
+Gun owners, especially those of us who carry firearms for self-defense, can take some comfort in the confirmation of a Supreme Court Justice who appears to be a staunch believer in the Constitution.
 But we can also learn some important lessons from the recent Supreme Court battle.

 First and foremost, it should be noted that the most vicious critics of Justice Brett Kavanaugh are the very same people we run into when battling for our Second Amendment rights.
 This should not be a surprise, given that those who view the Constitution as a piece of Silly Putty would naturally be opposed to anyone who believes that it means what it says.

-Beyond the legal and philosophical arguments, we should also be concerned about the tactics used in the Left’s attempt to destroy Kavanaugh.
+Beyond the legal and philosophical arguments, we should also be concerned about the tactics used in the attempt to destroy Kavanaugh.
 Every one of us could just as easily find ourselves in the same position.
-Today, merely expressing our views on social media has the potential to be used against us by anti-Second-Amendment radicals.
+Today, merely expressing our views on social media has the potential to be used against us by the anti-Second-Amendment folks.

 Look at what has happened to Dana Loesch, NRA spokesperson and tireless activist for our rights.
-As a result of her stances on guns and self-defense, she has received numerous threats of rape and death from gun-control advocates:
+As a result of her stances on guns and self-defense, she has received numerous threats from gun-control advocates:

 Perhaps the most glaring threat, at least to many of my attorney friends, is the unprecedented attack on a fundamental tenet of American justice: that one is always presumed innocent until proven guilty by the weight of evidence.
 For if mere accusations are the standard, then none of us are safe.